korkies22/TopImage/README.md

 # TopImage

-App which allows people to create design constests for discovering the best (or top) image and search for previous winners, in order to have these as assets
+PWA App which allows people to create create constests for evaluating the best (or top) image and search for previous winners.
+It is aimed to be an A/B testing platform.

 ## Colaborators